MicheleTobias/workshop-field-papers/README.md

 1. Take a new image as close as you can, avoiding shadows
 1. Make sure your image is in focus
 1. Make sure your image is taken as perpendicular to the page as possible (nadir, not obique)
-1. Crop the edges off of the image, making sure not to remove the reference points of QR code.
+1. Crop the edges off of the image, making sure not to remove the reference points or QR code.

 ## GIS Work